rongo270/Car_Project/README.md

 - Three difficulty levels:
   - **Level 1:** Creeper enemies with standard background.
   - **Level 2:** Black Skeleton enemies with Nether background.
-  - **Level 3:** Ender Dragon enemies with The End background.
+  - **Level 3:** Endermans enemies with The End background.
 - Dynamic background change when leveling up.
 - Score increases every second.
-- Lose a heart on collision.
-Game ends when hearts reach zero.
+- Lose a heart on collision. (in 0 hears the hears get restore)
 - Sound effects and background music.
 - Custom vector drawables for enemy sprites.